 Digital Learning Environment: Pathways: Accessibility — February 27, 2019

 Student's chances for success in your course can be improved by providing them with multiple pathways to success and by the removal of barriers to learning.
 Simple approaches that make materials accessible can help ensure that they can stay on the right path.
-Our February workshop features Josh Burk, Chair of the Psychology Department and co-chair of the Neurodiversity Working Group, and Jessica Cowing, from the Equality Lab, for an exploration of accessibility.
+Our February workshop features Josh Burk and Karin Wulf, co-directors of the Neurodiversity Working Group, and Jessica Cowing, from the Equality Lab, for an exploration of accessibility.
 We'll also offer some easy things you can do right now to get started.

 Digital Learning Environment: Destinations — January 23, 2019

 Watch our January workshop featuring Mark Hofer and Lindy Johnson on assigning group work and Margaret Saha's iGem students, Ethan Jones and Jessica Laury, on the power of teams.

 Digital Learning Environment: Landmarks — November 7, 2018